3bl3gamer/canon-bluetooth-control/README.md

  * `00020001-0000-1000-0000-d8492fffa821` (`0xf202`) — unknown
    * read returns `0f000000`
  * `00020002-0000-1000-0000-d8492fffa821` (`0xf204`) — Wi-Fi initialization and info
-   * write `0a` populates Wi-Fi AP name and passwords characterstics (otherwise they eturn zeroes)
+   * write `0a` populates Wi-Fi AP name and passwords characterstics (otherwise they return zeroes)
      * notifies with 19 bytes where [10:16] are a BSSID and others are unknown
    * write `01` starts Wi-Fi AP, disconects bluetooth
  * `00020003-0000-1000-0000-d8492fffa821` (`0xf207`) — result of Wi-Fi initialization